venkatesh-cv/getting-started-with-docker/getting-started-with-docker.md

 - To run a container in an interactive mode (opposite of daemon mode) - ``` docker run -it image name ``` Not recommended.
   - the ```-it``` switch makes it run interactively and assigns it to the default terminal.
   - To quit interactive mode without killing the container, use ``` ctrl + p + q```
+- To drop a container as soon as it stops use `docker run -rm....` swtich.
+This is useful when testing a newly created image.
+This removes the container as soon as it stops.
 - docker run command has the following syntax
   > Usage:	docker run [OPTIONS] IMAGE [COMMAND] [ARG...]
   - for instance we could run ` docker run -it ubuntu /bin/bash` to run the bash command inside ubuntu container thats run in an interactive mode